University of Texas at Austin High School

-The University of Texas at Austin High School (UTHS) is a public online high school affiliated to the University of Texas at Austin.
-Its offices are located in the Development Office Building on the University's campus in Austin, Texas, United States.
-It serves students around the world and provides individual courses and diploma programs to students online.
+The University of Texas at Austin High School (UTHS) is an accredited, university-based online high school institution operated by the University of Texas at Austin.
+Its offices are located at the University's campus in Austin, Texas, United States.
+It offers distance education high school courses which allows academically talented students to earn high school credit or a diploma from anywhere in the world.
+It operates as a four-year school, serving students in grades 9–12.

 History

 In 1998, the Texas State Board of Education authorized UTHS to provide a high school curriculum and award Texas high school diplomas.
 UTHS is a Texas public school, defined as a Special Purpose District (TEC §11.351).

 Academics

 UTHS offers more than 60 online courses, including English, social studies, mathematics, science, world languages, health, computer applications, physical education, economics, and electives.
 It also offers Advanced Placement (AP) courses in a number of subjects.
 Course credits are earned through examination.
 All of its courses are designed to meet the Texas Essential Knowledge and Skills (TEKS) requirements.